Shaflovescoffee19/Shaflovescoffee19/README.md

-# Hi, I'm Mohiraa Shafreen
+# Hi, I'm Mohiraa

-Bioengineer.
-I started in wet lab (DNA extractions, PCR, microbial cultures), got pulled into computational biology, and built an ML portfolio working through the methods that keep showing up in both research and industry.
+A Bioengineer.
+I started in wet lab (DNA extractions, PCR, microbial cultures), got pulled into computational biology, and built an ML portfolio working through the methods that keep showing up in both research and industry
+· I am now transitioning from Life Sciences into Data & AI · I hold an M.Tech in Biotechnology with 8 peer-reviewed publications.
+After years in research, I recognised that data is the common thread across every industry and decided to go deep on it.

-I now work across two tracks: biomedical data analysis for research roles, and financial/business data analytics for industry roles.
+I now work across two tracks: biological data analysis for research roles, and data analytics for industry roles.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Mohiraa_Shafreen-blue)](https://www.linkedin.com/in/mohiraa-shafreen-95829921a)
 [![Google Scholar](https://img.shields.io/badge/Google_Scholar-190+_citations-green)](https://scholar.google.com/citations?hl=en&user=0mf9Qd0AAAAJ)